ChristopherHaydenTodd/ctodd-python-lib-general/README.md

-# Christopher H. Todd's PROJECT_STRING_NAME
+# Christopher H. Todd's Python Library For General Tasks

-The PROJECT_GIT_NAME project is responsible for ...

-The library ...
+The ctodd-python-lib-general project is responsible for general tasks that have not been put in specific libraries.
+Will basically be a dumping ground for one-off tasks that are repeatable but would not call for a specific lib that can be expanded.

 ## Table of Contents